fsmiamoto/dotfiles/README.md

 ### Todo's

-- Add command to make file to restore backed up files
+- Add command to Makefile for restoring backed up dotfiles